-If you meet our entry requirements and present a competitive application, you will be selected to attend an Assessment Day between December and March.
-Offers are then made on the basis of performance at the Assessment Day.
+If you meet our entry requirements and present a competitive application, you will be selected to attend an interview between December and March.
+Offers are then made on the basis of performance at interview.

-All applicants with an Unconditional Firm offer will be required to complete the health questionnaire prior to entry to the programme regardless of whether a disability or health condition was declared on application or not, and enrolment is subject to Health Clearance.
+All applicants with an Unconditional Firm offer will be required to complete the health questionnaire prior to entry to the programme regardless of whether a disability or health condition was declared on application or not.
+Enrolment is subject to Health Clearance.